daryllxd/lifelong-learning/self-improvement/medium-the-mission-thrive-global.md

 - People select their friends based on proximity more than anything else.
 - In a college classroom, you do not make friends exactly with those who share similar interests, but those who you literally sit next to.
-- A person's economic mobility is highly determined by the county they live in.
+- A person's economic mobility is highly determined by the country they live in.
-- Who are the people in nearest proximity to you?
-How did they become your peer group?
-Was it on purpose or based on convenience?
-Do these people hold you to a high standard?
+- Do your close friends hold you to a high standard?
 Or do they hold you to an even lower standard than you hold yourself?
 - Most people are willing to tolerate unhealthy relationships, poor finances, and jobs they hate.
 If not so, those things wouldn't be in their lives.
-- But if your environment radically contradicts the goals you're trying to pursue, your life will always be an uphill battle.
+- If your environment radically contradicts the goals you're trying to pursue, your life will always be an uphill battle.
 - Ex: buying a new car, after getting it and posting videos of the car, he got 2000 friend requests, higher sales of his real estate education products, he was seen as "credible".
 Driving around in the coolest car made him feel awesome.
 - *Precognition: that you can predict your own psychological/emotional state by targeting biological or environmental stimuli.*
-  - The environment created amazing feelings.
+  - This is why you work in environments that create amazing feelings.
   - He was seeing the fruits of his labors.
   - He was consciously generating a self-fulfilling prophecy in real-tie.
 He created an environment that was now creating him.
   - These fruits added even more confidence, creating a continuous confidence building feedback loop.